teewhyli/myblog/README.md

-Learning flask by making a small blog
+Learning flask and git by making a small blog